rekuberate-io/sleepcycles/README.md

-You can combine `rekuberate.io/sleepcycles` with applications provisioned with [ArgoCD](https://argoproj.github.io/cd/), **as long as** you disable [self-healing](https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/#automatic-self-healing) when an automatic sync policy is enabled:
+You can combine `rekuberate.io/sleepcycles` with applications provisioned with [ArgoCD](https://argoproj.github.io/cd/), **as long as** you disable [self-healing](https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/#automatic-self-healing) when an automatic sync policy is enabled, otherwise ArgoCD's sync mechanism will operate antagonistically towards the shutdown and wakeup cronjobs.
+In this case ArgoCD will always automatically revert to the state described in the git manifests and practically will cancel the effect of the sleepcycle schedule.
+An ArgoCD application with Manual or Automatic sync policy **without** self-healing will work as expected.

 ![Screenshot from 2024-06-01 14-00-23.png](docs/images/argocd.png)